xn0px90/awesome-qubes-os/README.md

 - [Templates](https://www.qubes-os.org/doc/templates/) - In Getting Started, we covered the distinction in Qubes OS between where you install your software and where you run your software.
 - [Template implementation](https://www.qubes-os.org/doc/template-implementation/) - Describes template implementation.
 - [Template manager](https://www.qubes-os.org/doc/template-manager/) -  A template manager application.
+- [qubes-shadow-dvm](https://github.com/kennethrrosen/qubes-shadow-dvm) - The below script will create a Qube, launch the Tor browser, wait for the browser to close, then remove the qube and its RAM pool.
 - [USB Qubes](https://www.qubes-os.org/doc/usb-qubes/) - A USB qube acts as a secure handler for potentially malicious USB devices, preventing them from coming into contact with dom0 (which could otherwise be fatal to the security of the whole system).
 I
 - [Xfce templates](https://www.qubes-os.org/doc/templates/xfce/) - If you would like to use Xfce (more lightweight compared to GNOME desktop environment) Linux distribution in your Qubes, you can install one of the available Xfce templates for Fedora, CentOS or Gentoo.

 ## VM-Hardening